City of Kelowna - COVID-19 (Coronavirus) response

-Public can report non-compliance to the Public Health Orders by a business or members of the public by calling 250-469-8686 between 6 a.m. and midnight or by emailing firstname.lastname@example.org.
+Public can report non-compliance of Public Health Orders by members of the public by calling 250-469-8686 between 6 a.m. and midnight or by emailing email@example.com.
 Significant and urgent concerns that arise beyond these hours can be directed to the RCMP non-emergency line, 250-762-3300.

 - The utility department is deferring any non-urgent, indoor residential water meter repairs and replacements until further notice.

-- This policy does not apply to new construction meter installations, actively leaking water meteres, commercial buildings, or any oudoot meter services.
+- This policy does not apply to new construction meter installations, actively leaking water meteres, commercial buildings, or any oudoor meter services.
 Visit the City utility billing page for more information.